diamondIPP/HighResAnalysis/README.md

-# Analysis Software for the High Resolution Tests at CERN
+# Analysis Software for the High Resolution Tests at CERN/DESY

 ## required python packages
 - numpy